Credit unions and banks offer a lot of the same products and services, so at first glance it may be difficult to tell the difference between the two.

 - Voluntary and open membership:

-Anyone who lives, works, goes to school or worships in Maricopa or Pinal counties or the City of Tucson can become a member of Arizona Federal, as long as their willing to accept the responsibilities of membership.
+Anyone who lives, works, goes to school or worships in Maricopa or Pinal counties or the City of Tucson can become a member of Arizona Federal, as long as they're willing to accept the responsibilities of membership.

 - Democratic Member Control: